Anne of Denmark: Relationship with James

 By all accounts, James was at first entranced by his bride, but his infatuation evaporated quickly and the couple often found themselves at loggerheads, though in the early years of their marriage James seems always to have treated Anne with patience and affection.
 James Melville of Halhill, a gentleman of her bedchamber, wrote that in Scotland Anne would intercede with James on behalf of honest courtiers, if she heard that he was stirred up against them by "wrong information" or slander.

 In their first years of marriage, James VI and Anne of Denmark personally dressed in costume and took part in masques at the weddings of courtiers.
 These performances typically involved music, dance, and disguise.
 Between 1593 and 1595, James was romantically linked with Anne Murray, later Lady Glamis.
 He addressed her in verse as "my mistress and my love".
 Anne of Denmark herself was also occasionally the subject of scandalous rumours.
 In the Basilikon Doron, written 1597–1598, James described marriage as "the greatest earthly felicitie or miserie, that can come to a man".

-From the first moment of the marriage, Anne was under pressure to provide James and Scotland with an heir, but the passing of 1591 and 1592 with no sign of a pregnancy provoked renewed Presbyterian libels on the theme of James's fondness for male company and whispers against Anne "for that she proves not with child".
-When it was thought that she was pregnant, James tried to prevent her going horseriding but she refused.
+From the first moment of the marriage, Anne was under pressure to provide James and Scotland with an heir.
+Even before Anne arrived in Scotland, rumours circulated that she was pregnant. but the passing of 1591 and 1592 with no sign of a pregnancy provoked renewed Presbyterian libels on the theme of James's fondness for male company and whispers against Anne "for that she proves not with child".
+When it was thought that she was pregnant, James tried to prevent her going horse riding but she refused.
 There was great public relief when on 19 February 1594 Anne gave birth to her first child, Henry Frederick.
+He was named after his two grandfathers, Henry Stuart, Lord Darnley, and King Frederick II of Denmark.